 - In some occasions, it is necessary to change the AC power supply into a DC power supply, which is the rectifier circuit;

 Electric vehicles need to convert direct current into alternating current, so inverters are needed.
 The role of silicon carbide is to act as an inverter for electric vehicles.
-The Tesla Model 3 inverter includes silicon carbide devices (24 silicon carbide MOSFETs).
+The Tesla Model 3 inverter includes silicon carbide devices (24 silicon carbide MOSFETs), which show a wide silicon carbide MOSFET applications.

-Actually, there are many applications of silicon carbide in electric vehicles, like an inverter:
+Actually, there are many silicon carbide applications in electric vehicles, like an inverter:

 Power converter: The use of silicon carbide can improve the high temperature performance of the power converter to above 300°C, thus reducing the volume of the heat dissipation system.
 However, the traditional Si-based converter has a large loss.
 The engine part needs a cooling system to keep its temperature at 105°C, while the power converter part requires a cooling system to keep its temperature at about 70°C. Therefore, two sets of cooling systems must be used to meet different requirements.
 This greatly increases the volume of the cooling system of electric vehicles.

 The third one is the inverter.
-The usage of SiC devices can significantly reduce losses, like SiC BJT and SiC MOSFET.
+The silicon carbide applicantions in devices can significantly reduce losses, like SiC BJT and SiC MOSFET.
 The loss of the inverter composed of SiC BJT is reduced by 53%; when the frequency increases, the loss will be further reduced.
 When the switching frequency is 15kHz, the loss of the SiC BJT inverter is reduced by 67%.

-In fact, the commercialization of silicon carbide devices is not long ago.
+In fact, the commercialization of silicon carbide applications in devices is not long ago.
 In 2001, SiC SBD was commercialized, and in 2010, SiC MOSFET was commercialized.

-2. Reasons for Applications of Silicon Carbide in Electronic Power Devices
+2. Reasons for Silicon Carbide Applications in Electronic Power Devices

 Why choose silicon carbide to apply in electronic power devices?
-Reasons are as below:
+Reasons for silicon carbide semiconductor applications are as below:

 The speed of electric vehicles is changed by the frequency and amplitude of the alternating current.
 Under the condition of voltage 600-800V, the switching frequency is 4-10kHz, the basic AC frequency of up to 1kHz can be generated, and the total power level range can reach 50-250kW.
 Of course, silicon carbide materials with high-frequency, high-power and excellent performance is chosen.